 That is where the bonus comes into play.
 Every employee gets demotivated by not receiving acknowledgment for their roles and achievements, which becomes the main reason for the above-asked questions.
 Compensation and benefits is thus a fundamental function of human resource to look about.

 A bonus is a variable pay that an employee receives one time a year as per their performance to achieve the charged targets.
-There are many recognition and appreciation ideas for employees that are admired, and the bonus is one of them.
+There are many recognition and employee appreciation ideas that are admired, and the bonus is one of them.

 Here we have included a descriptive discussion encircling the importance of bonuses for employees and other related doubts.